ptarmiganlabs/butler-docs/content/en/docs/reference/config file/_index.md

       toDirectory: /to/some/directory2

   # List of directories in which file deletes via the REST API can be done.
-  # NOTE: All subdirectories of the specified directories are also approved/allowed.
   fileDeleteApprovedDirectories:
     - /Users/goran/butler-test-dir1
     - /Users/goran/butler-test-dir1//abc//..